How power is restored

 When the lights go out, our team gets to work

 There are many individuals working behind the scenes to restore your power, especially in the event of a major storm or emergency.
-Learn more about the outage restoration process, how we prioritize outages, the common outage types and what they mean and outage status defintinions.

 Our dispatchers will use our smart meter data, along with information from customers to confirm an outage and dispatch a crew to investigate.
 Once a crew is on the way to your outage, we’ll update the outage status to crew on their way so you know we’re on the way.
 Once they’ve arrived, we’ll update to say crew on site.